tests-always-included/password-strength/README.md

     {
         charsetSize: 36,  // Explained better below
         commonPassword: true,  // If true, don't use this password!
+        nistEntropyBits: 18, // NIST 800-63, probably not a good measurement
         passwordLength: 8,  // Same as string.length
         shannonEntropyBits: 24,  // Claude Shannon's method
         strengthCode: 'WEAK',  // Our ranking of the password's strength